To Help a Student

 Listen:

 Generally speaking, people feel better when they know that someone cares about them and when someone listens to what they have to say.
-As simple of a task as it appears to be, listening can actually be very challenging for some people to do.
+As simple a task as it seems, listening can actually be very challenging for some people to do.
 It is very tempting to switch into problem-solving mode, to give advice, or to provide soothing statements (i.e., “everything will be okay”).
-While these may be well-intended, helpful or even appreciated, it is important to take the time to fully listen to the person before acting.
+While these may be well-intended, helpful, or even appreciated, it is important to take the time to fully listen to the person before acting.
 It is often helpful to paraphrase what you are hearing them say.
 This allows them to know that you are hearing them accurately.

 Support:

-Supporting a friend or student in trouble or struggling with a challenge can be as simple as listening to them and helping them talk about their problem.
+Supporting a student who is in trouble or is struggling with a challenge can be as simple as listening to them and helping them talk about their problem.
 Support can also involve helping them get connected to the professional resources that can assist them.
 The Counseling Center offers a broad range of services to help students in need.
-If you are unsure how to handle a situation for supporting a friend in need, we encourage you to consult with the clinical staff of the counseling center.
-A consultation with a professional (either in on the phone or in person during our Walk-In-Hours) may help clarify important issues, investigate possible ways to confront the friend and generally help you feel more confident in your approach.
+If you are unsure how to handle a situation for supporting a student in need, we encourage you to consult with the clinical staff of the Counseling Center.
+A consultation with a professional (either on the phone or in person during our Initial Consultation Hours) may help clarify important issues, investigate possible ways to confront the student, and generally help you feel more confident in your approach.